richb-hanover/d3-smokechart/src/README.md

 **Missing Values:** The smokechart displays the data samples for each hour, no matter how many samples are present.
-However, it is useful also to indicate the number of "missing" values (where, for example, a ping was sent but no response was ever received.)
+However, it is useful also to indicate the number of "missing" values (where, for example, the application sent a ping but no response returned.)
-This "packet loss" is an orthogonal indication of a network impairment, separate from the response times being plotted.
+This "packet loss" is an orthogonal indication of a network impairment, separate from the measured response times.
 The chart uses a red tint for the smoke bands: the intensity of the tint indicates the percentage of dropped packets/missing values.

-*(redundant)* In addition, the data samples may have "missing data" which could occur if a measurement was attempted, but no data returned.
+*(redundant)* In addition, the data samples may have "missing data" which could occur when the application attempted a measurement, but no data returned.
 (This happens regularly with ping tests - no response returns to the request because of a network outage.)
 The SmokeData array represents these missing values as NaN.
 The Smokechart adds color to the smoke for that hour (default - a red tint)